tarantool/doc/doc/reference/reference_lua/box_space/create_index.rst

             (with the only brackets) then options were ignored by Tarantool.

-            Since version :doc:`2.7.1 </release/2.7.1>` it is allowed to omit extra braces in an index definition and one can use both ways:
+            Since version :doc:`2.7.1 </release/2.7.1>` it is allowed to omit extra braces in an index definition and use both ways:

             ..  code-block:: lua